AnaVolkmann/42_Minishell/README.md

 Minishell pushes you to think critically and creatively, offering practical challenges like building parsers, managing redirection, and implementing signals, while also helping you to develop strong teamwork skills.

+> [!NOTE]
+> In accordance with the 42 School coding norms:
+> * Each function must not exceed 25 lines of code.
+> * Every variable should be declared at the top of the function and initialized on a separate line.
+> * Only allowed functions may be used—using others is considered cheating.

 ## Project Challenges

 We faced many challenges while building Minishell, including: